-ChefSecret: Jalapeños can be found red or green.
-The only difference is that reds are left on the vine a little longer.
-Red jalapeño peppers are a little milder in heat with a lot fuller jalapeño flavor.
-Quip of the Day: What did the Mexican hangman serve his victims as a last meal?
-Pico de Gallows! ------------------------------------------- Do you have a question or comment?
-Send your thoughts to ed@perspectives-la.com.
-All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. ------------------------------------------- To you and everyone dear to you, be strong, be positive, stay well, stay safe and be kind.
-Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America and/or American Red Cross. #Snacks #Sauces #PicoDeGallo #Salsa #Tomatoes #Jalapenos #2023 #QuarantineKitchen #Covid19 #FeedingAmerica #RedCross #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2023
+ChefSecret: Onion rings are definitely happy hour treats.
+You’ll want to double the recipe and pair them with an ice cold beer.
+Think about something light, refreshing, and not too hoppy, like an IPA.
+Quip of the Day: Why did the onion ring go to school?
+Because it wanted to be a “ring-leader.” ------------------------------------------- Do you have a question or comment?
+Send your thoughts to [email protected].
+All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide.
+We have added a new search feature to make it easier to navigate through our blogs. ------------------------------------------- To you and everyone dear to you, be strong, positive, stay well, stay safe and be kind.
+Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America, Tunnel to Towers, Union Rescue Mission and/or American Red Cross. #Appetizer #AirFryerRecipes #AirFryerOnionRings #OnionRings #ComebackSauce #2024Recipes #URM #T2T #FeedingAmerica #RedCross #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2024

 0 Comments